-Additionally, air quality is also addressed in the Inland General Plan which includes the following policy and associated programs:
+In addition to the Federal, State, and County regulations, air quality is also addressed in the City's Open Space Element of the Inland General Plan which includes the following policy and associated programs:

-Policy OS-7.2 Air Quality Standards: Seek to comply with State and Federal standards for air quality
+Open Space Goal OS-7 Policy OS-7.2 Air Quality Standards: Seek to comply with State and Federal standards for air quality

-Policy OS-7.2 Program OS-7.2.1 Review new project proposals for consistency with MCAQMD regulations and guidelines
+Open Space Goal OS-7 Policy OS-7.2 Program OS-7.2.1 Review new project proposals for consistency with MCAQMD regulations and guidelines

-Policy OS-7.2 Program OS-7.2.2 Work with the Mendocino County Air Quality Management District to ensure that all new industrial projects include Best Available Control Technologies (BACTs) to control emissions of air pollutants to the maximum extent permitted by law.
+Open Space Goal OS-7 Policy OS-7.2 Program OS-7.2.2 Work with the Mendocino County Air Quality Management District to ensure that all new industrial projects include Best Available Control Technologies (BACTs) to control emissions of air pollutants to the maximum extent permitted by law.

-Policy OS-7.2 Program OS-7.2.4 Prohibit unpaved driveways of more than 50 feet and unpaved roads in all new development.
+Open Space Goal OS-7 Policy OS-7.2 Program OS-7.2.4 Prohibit unpaved driveways of more than 50 feet and unpaved roads in all new development.